|Two faces have I: Ed Wood's first two features revolve around duality and surgical modification of the body.|

 |Bela Lugosi, Dolores Fuller, and Ed Wood.|

-A brief made-for-television drama had reached local airwaves in late 1951 but did not lead to a regular series and didn't make much of an impact beyond the Los Angeles city limits.
-A second attempt at breaking into the TV market, a proposed western series starring faded screen cowboy Tom Keene, had not generated interest among the major networks either.
+Meanwhile, Eddie had also been trying to make it in TV.
+A brief made-for-television drama called The Sun Was Setting had reached local airwaves in late 1951, but it did not lead to a regular series and didn't make much of an impact beyond the Los Angeles city limits.
+A second attempt at breaking into the TV market, a proposed western series called Crossroad Avenger starring faded screen cowboy Tom Keene, had not generated any interest among the major networks either.

-In fact, Ed's steadiest work during these years had come first as a stage actor, including a long run in a play called The Blackguard Returns at the Gateway Theater, and then in the story department at Universal, where he worked his way up to the rank of "night production coordinator," typing up call sheets for productions that would be filming on the lot the next morning.
+In fact, Ed's steadiest work during these years had come as a stage actor, including a long run in a play called The Blackguard Returns at the Gateway Theater.
+He also toiled in the story department at Universal, where he worked his way up to the rank of "night production coordinator," typing up call sheets for productions that would be filming on the lot the next morning.

 But these were not fruitless years for the decorated ex-Marine.
-Ed's natural charisma made him popular with the ladies, and his ability to schmooze (today, we'd call it "networking") allowed him to make key professional and personal relationships which would affect the course of his life and career.
-Far from being a hindrance, Ed's longstanding habit of cross-dressing -- deeply rooted since childhood -- had become the center of his social life, including parties with such major movie stars (and reputed fellow transvestites) as Danny Kaye and Tony Curtis.
+Ed's natural charisma made him popular with the ladies, and his ability to schmooze (today, we'd call it "networking") allowed him to make key professional and personal relationships that would affect the course of his life and career.
+Far from being a hindrance, Ed's longstanding habit of cross-dressing -- deeply rooted since childhood (supposedly) -- had become the center of his social life, including rumored parties with such major movie stars as Danny Kaye and Tony Curtis.

-A major turning point in Wood's career, of course, was his first theatrically-released feature, a would-be exploitation flick which was supposed to capitalize on some recent sensational headlines but which wound up being much more personal and idiosyncratic than that.
+A major turning point in Wood's career was his first theatrically-released feature, a would-be exploitation flick that was supposed to capitalize on some recent sensational headlines.
+Instead, it wound up being the most personal statement of Eddie's entire film career.

 |The Devil attends the wedding of Barbara and Glen in this dream sequence from Glen or Glenda?|